Wind Professors

 Yuko Inoue

 Winner of the 17th Budapest International Viola Competition, Yuko has performed as a soloist throughout Europe and Japan with many orchestras.She performs frequently with Britain’s most eminent string quartets and chamber ensembles.
-She is a member of the Fibonacci Sequence Ensemble and Professor of Viola, Royal Academy of Music, and RAM Junior Department, London.
+She is a member of the Fibonacci Sequence Ensemble and Professor of Viola at the Royal Academy of Music, and RAM Junior Department, London.

 Cello